Echoshard/Story_Teller/README.md

 # Story_Teller
-This is a fun Storyteller bot
+This is a simple storytelling bot